Venous Leg Ulcers Treatment in Portland, OR & Vancouver, WA

 Symptoms of Venous Ulcers

 Patients who experience venous ulcers often have long-standing venous insufficiency and experience high venous blood pressure in the lower legs for an extended period of time.
-This can occur even with varicose veins are not visible on the surface of the leg.
+This can occur even when varicose veins are not visible on the surface of the leg.

 Venous leg ulcers are often associated with: